-The collection of books at the libraries of The Community Library Project is quite comprehensive and can rival many established setups.
+The collection at The Community Library Project's branches is quite comprehensive.

-There are more than 17000 books in the library's collection spread across various genres and languages.
-The shelving and arrangement is done accordingly: picture books, easy and general fiction, non-fiction and poetry.
-While we strive to add books in as many Indian languages as possible, the collection is mostly Hindi and English, with a few Urdu, Bengali and Punjabi additions in recent months.
+There are more than 30000 books in the library's collection spread across various genres and languages.
+The shelving and arrangement is done accordingly: picture books, easy and general fiction, non-fiction, graphic novels, and poetry.
+While we strive to add books in as many Indian languages as possible, the collection is mostly Hindi and English, with a few Urdu, Bengali and Punjabi titles.
 All our books are arranged on open shelves to facilitate ease and freedom of access.

-While curating our collection we take into consideration the reading choices of our members and their interests.
-However, as a library striving to provide a wide variety of reading to its members, we do ensure our shelves accommodate classics, contemporary literary works and books which are socially relevant and provide insight into historical and current affairs.
+While curating our collection we take into consideration our members' reading preferences and interests.
+It is also our intention to provide a broad selection of reading material to our members.
+We ensure our shelves accommodate classics, contemporary literary works and books, which are socially relevant and provide insight into historical and current affairs.

-As a free library, our low cost model can be strengthened by regular donations and discounts from publishers.
-If you are publisher with a range of books suitable for our members and would like to contribute towards building a library movement, please do get in touch with us.
+Our low cost model can be strengthened by regular donations and discounts from publishers.
+If you are publisher with a range of books suitable for our members and would like to contribute towards building a library movement, please get in touch with us at email@example.com.

 We do accept donations of old books from individuals but set the bar high for the condition of books.
 We aim to make our libraries models of excellence and worn out or badly damaged books send out a wrong message to young readers about the importance of books.
 A damaged book also has a short shelf life.
 In case you are interested in donating to our collection, please keep this in mind.
 You can read more about how to donate books here.